AutoML: A Survey of the State-of-the-Art: Open Problems and Future Directions

 \subsection{Interpretability}

-Although AutoML algorithms can find promising configuration settings more efficiently than humans, there is a lack of scientific evidence to illustrate why the found settings perform better.
-For example, in BlockQNN \cite{blockqnn}, it's not clear why the NAS algorithm tends to select the ‘‘Concatenation’’ operation to process the output of each block in the cell, instead of the element-wise addition operation.
-Some recent studies \cite{under_oneshot,under_das,wong2016understanding} The explanation for these occurrences is usually hindsight and lacks rigorous mathematical proof.
-Therefore, increasing the mathematical interpretability of AutoML is also an important future research direction.
+Although AutoML algorithms can find promising configuration settings more efficiently than humans, there is a lack of scientific evidence for illustrating why the found settings perform better.
+For example, in BlockQNN \cite{blockqnn}, it is unclear why the NAS algorithm tends to select the concatenation operation to process the output of each block in the cell, instead of the element-wise addition operation.
+Some recent studies \cite{under_oneshot,under_das,wong2016understanding} have shown that the explanation for these occurrences is usually hindsight and lacks rigorous mathematical proof.
+Therefore, increasing the mathematical interpretability of AutoML is an important future research direction.